edwardshen123/budgetMaker/README.md

 June 11 - Debugged and found "|" to break the String split function, fixed traverse function to print all parent nodes, integrated budgetTree and config java files, begin work on budgetGrabber file

+June 12 - Continued to debug and work on the driver to bring everything together

+June 13 - Overhauled driver and continued to work on the writing and printing functionalities

+June 14 - Fine tuned the file creation and reading functions of the budgetGrabber class, and work on Driver

+June 15 -
 ----------------------------
 To Be Changed/Implemented
 ----------------------------